- Start: Ben Delatour Scout Ranch, Red Feather Lakes, Colorado

 Race rules are designed to provide a safe and fair experience for everyone involved and to help ensure our ability to produce the race again next year.
 Major rule infractions by racers will result in immediate disqualification of the racer.
 Please do not argue with or harass our volunteers.
 Please direct any questions and feedback to us here.

-- The 50K will be limited to 11 hours.
+1. The 50K will be limited to 11 hours.
 The 50 Mile will be limited to 14 hours.
 The Half Marathon will be limited to 6 hours.
-50 Mile runners must also comply with the intermediate cut-off at Deadman Aid Station (Mile 31.0) at 3:30p.
+50 Mile runners must also comply with the intermediate cut-off at Granite Ridge Aid Station (Mile 32.4) at 4:30p.

 Schedule